REFERENCE TITLE: voting centers; board of supervisors

 3. On a specific finding of the board that the number of persons who are listed as permanent early voters pursuant to section 16‑544 is likely to substantially reduce the number of voters appearing at one or more specific polling places at that election, adjacent precincts may be consolidated by combining polling places and precinct boards for that election.
 The board of supervisors shall ensure that a reasonable and adequate number of polling places will be designated for that election.
 Any consolidated polling places shall be listed in separate sections of the order or resolution of the board.

-4. Only on a specific resolution of the board of supervisors, the board may authorize the county recorder or other officer in charge of elections to use of additional types of voting locations.
-After consultation with the county recorder, the board has sole authority to determine the use and location of any one or more of the following at county offices or other locations in the county deemed appropriate by the board and as specified by resolution and shall specify the location and hours and manner of operation of the additional voting locations:
+4. Only on a specific resolution of the board of supervisors, the board may authorize the county recorder or other officer in charge of elections to use of additional types of voting and to determine additional voting locations as follows:

-(c) Early voting drop-off centers in addition to specifically designated polling places.
+(b) Early voting drop-off centers in addition to specifically designated polling places.
 An early voting drop-off center is a facility in which any voter in that county may deliver a voted early ballot to a lawful custodian of the voted ballot.
-The board may designate early voting drop‑off centers to operate only during the days prescribed for distribution of early ballots pursuant to section 16-542, subsection C. The board shall designate the hours of operation of the early voting drop‑off CENTERS.

 C. If the board fails to designate the place for holding the election, or if it cannot be held at or about the place designated, the justice of the peace in the precinct, two days before the election, by an order, copies of which the justice of the peace shall immediately post in three public places in the precinct, shall designate the place within the precinct for holding the election.
 If there is no justice of the peace in the precinct, or if the justice of the peace fails to do so, the election board of the precinct shall designate and give notice of the place within the precinct of holding the election.
 For any election in which there are no candidates for elected office appearing on the ballot, the board may consolidate polling places and precinct boards and may consolidate the tabulation of results for that election if all of the following apply: